 They introduced themselves immediately and. told me what they wanted.
 They didn’t begin with, “Hi, is this Cathy?
 How are you today?”
 They know that opening sounds like a sales pitch.

-You’ll show you took time to compose your
+You’ll show you took the dtime to compose your message.
+You respect the sender’s time.

 Thanks for the article Cathy.
 And yes it is woeful but the preprinted sticky note has already been coming for a while now.
 Mostly it is on those unsolicited “You May Be A Winner – Act Now” mailings from places like Publishers’ Clearing House.
 But I’ve seen them used on other product marketing messages as well.
 It definitely negates the personal touch that they were hoping to have.